LLN273/Genomic_polarization_allotetraploids/README.md

 ____

-If you made it to this page, you are likely looking for the script used to phase allotetraploid sequences using our polarization protocol.
+If you made it to this page, you are likely looking for the script used to phase allotetraploid sequences using the genomic polarization protocol.

 The script is called "01s_polarizeTETRA.py" and is written in python3.
 You can find it in the folder "03_Polarize_Allotetraploid" above.